tomboszko/PIXELBOTS/README.md

 - Copy to clipboard when wallet ID clicked

-### to try the features and mint a NFT, you'll need a Metamask wallet connected to Sepolia testnet and with a few ETH in it:
+### to try the features and mint a NFT, you'll need a Metamask wallet connected to Sepolia testnet with a few ETH in it:

 I choose to only work with Metamask wallet because it's "simple & efficace" so: